mk7exe/vasp_gpu_build/build_errors/README.md

 # Building VASP with GPU port

-I had a hard time building VASP with its GPU port and making it work after installation.
-I am still doing try-and-error to enhance the performance of the GPU port.
-I will share my experience and struggles here in a hope to help those facing the same issues as I did.
 I understand that the issues and solutions I explain here are probably system specific.
 So, please pay attention to types and versions of software packages while you are reading this.

 ## System specifications
 - CPUS: 2 x Intel(R) Xeon(R) Platinum 8160 CPU @ 2.10GHz